erofs/docs/src/faq.md

  - **Compressed extent size**: Almost all filesystems that natively support compression typically cut data into compressed extents for random access.
-   EROFS focuses on smaller physical clusters to maximize random performance and use *block-sized physical clusters* by default (usually 4 KiB), whileas SquashFS uses *128 KiB*.
+   EROFS focuses on smaller physical clusters to maximize random performance and use *block-sized physical clusters* by default (usually 4 KiB), whereas SquashFS uses *128 KiB*.
 It can be adjusted using the `-C` option with `mkfs.erofs`.

 :::{note}

 Large physical clusters (e.g., 1MiB) can significantly degrade random read performance as well as increase memory usage.
 Please conduct a thorough evaluation by factoring in the target image size prior to deployment.

 :::